-Every item you sell should be accompanied by its visual representation.
-So, if you’re selling baby food, a picture of the formula, the bottle, etc. should be on the page.
-Even if you have an Instagram account or a dedicated page for the photos, you should still have a picture of each product on the products’ page.
-If you don’t have these it will make it hard to convert visitors.
+Your product page’s visual representation should accompany every item you sell.
+So, if you’re selling baby food, a picture of the formula, the bottle, etc., should be on the page.
+Even if you have an Instagram account or a dedicated page for the photos, you should still picture each product on the products’ page.
+If you don’t have these, it will make it hard to convert visitors.

 Using visuals also makes it easy to optimize your pages for search engines.
 The images will show up on Google’s image search, and it is an excellent way to drive more traffic to your product pages.

 Product pages are not about showing how eloquently you can write or your ability to write twelve letter words.
-They (visitors) want to learn about what you’re selling and see if it meets their needs.
+The visitors will want to learn about what you’re selling and see if it meets their needs.
 If they have to pick up a dictionary to figure out what you’re trying to say or have a good understanding of industry jargon, then you’ll lose them.